-In 2022, the Board of Statutory Auditors met 15 times for an average of 3 hours and 12 minutes, with an average attendance of 100%.
+In 2023, the Board of Statutory Auditors met 12 times for an average of 2 hours and 06 minutes, with an average attendance of 100%.
 For additional information regarding the attendance of meetings of the Board of Statutory Auditors, please see table 4 attached to this Report.

-For FY 2023, the Board of Statutory Auditors - in accordance with its Regulations and taking into account the scheduling of activities carried out by the Board of Directors and the Committees - drew up its schedule for the entire financial year as usual, scheduling 12 meetings, 3 of which have been held as at the date of approval of this Report.
+For 2024, the Board of Statutory Auditors - in accordance with its Regulations and taking into account the programming of activities carried out by the Board of Directors and the Board Committees - drew up its schedule for the entire financial year as usual, scheduling 13 meetings, 5 of which have been held as at the date of approval of this Report.

 The Chair of the Board of Directors ensured that, subsequent to their appointment and throughout their term of office, the members of the Board of Auditors have been able to participate in initiatives that provide them with adequate industry knowledge, corporate developments, and the regulatory and self-regulatory context in which the Company operates.
-In particular, the auditors participated and will be invited to participate in the same induction initiatives organised to the benefit of Directors, as indicated in section 3.8 of this Report, which in some cases were combined with training activities organised by third parties.
+In particular, the auditors participated and will be invited to participate in the same induction initiatives organised to the benefit of Directors, as indicated in section 3.12.

-The magistrate of the Court of Auditors designated to control the Company's financial management shall always be invited to the meetings of the Board.
+The Magistrate of the Court of Auditors designated to control the Company financial management shall always be invited to the meetings of the Board.

-As part of the duties assigned to it by law and in compliance with the recommendations of the Self-governance Code, the Board of Statutory Auditors is entitled to ask the Internal Audit Department of the Company to carry out checks of specific operating areas or Company operations and the right to swiftly exchange with the Control, Risks and Related Parties Committee the information required for them to pursue their respective duties.
+As part of the tasks assigned to it by law and in compliance with the recommendations of the Self-governance Code, the Board of Statutory Auditors is entitled to ask the Internal Audit Department of the Company to carry out checks of specific operating areas or corporate operations and the right to swiftly exchange with the Control, Risks and Related Parties Committee the information required for them to pursue their respective tasks.